Phillip

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Daily service frequency averages 671 trips across all routes, equating to around 109 weekly trips per individual stop.
+The average distance from residents to the nearest stop is 160 meters.
+Service frequency averages 671 trips per day across all routes, equating to approximately 109 weekly trips per individual stop.

 Frequently Asked Questions - Transport